Kitaps/emasa-scrapping/README.md

 - `lxml`: parses the soup so it can be navigated with BeautifulSoup
 - `pandas`: preprocess data as dataframes
 - `snowflake-connector-python`: connects to the snowflake SQL server
+- `SQLAlchemy`: help reading from and writing to snowflake SQL server -`greenlet`
 - `xlrd`: reads excel documents